mmrmagno/rustguard/README.md

 # RustGuard 🛡️

-RustGuard is a terminal-based WireGuard VPN manager written in Rust.
+A CLI-based WireGuard VPN manager written in Rust.

 ## Features 🚀